InspectlyMads/cameraly/README.md

 }
 ```

-The `CameraPreviewer` handles everything for you:
+The `CameralyCamera` handles everything for you:
 - ✅ Controller creation and initialization
 - ✅ Lifecycle management (no need for dispose)
 - ✅ State management (no StatefulWidget required)